nixpal/Linux-Sentry/README.md

 $geoiplookup 8.8.8.8
 GeoIP Country Edition: US, United States

-4- Let's edit your sudoers file to accept some commands through SSH without using sudo.
+4- Let's edit your sudoers file on your server that you want to monitor to accept some commands through SSH without using sudo.
 * $ sudo visudo
 add the following line based on your linux user.
 * testUser ALL=NOPASSWD:/sbin/netstat, /bin/cat